ziyed/dampp/README.md

 - phpMyAdmin
 - Docker

-# Steps to run Laravel Project With Docker
+# Steps to run Project With Docker

 ## Docker Service Setup
 - Pull the repo outside of project directory from here https://github.com/ziyed/docker-apache-php-mysql-service